patilpushkarp/harvard_business_school/_sources/intro.md

-# IIMU - Harvard Business School Courses
+# Indian Institute of Management, Udaipur - Harvard Business School Courses

 This repository contains the notes for the following online courses from Harvard Business School:
 1. Management Communication